twilio-labs/function-templates/quickstart-serverless-receive-sms/README.md

 # quickstart-serverless-receive-sms

-This template application contains all sample code for a user to follow along the quickstart guide at https://www.twilio.com/docs/serverless/functions-assets/quickstart/receive-sms
+This template application contains all sample code for a user to follow along the [Receive an inbound SMS](https://www.twilio.com/docs/serverless/functions-assets/quickstart/receive-sms) quickstart guide.

 ## Pre-requisites